DK Havenergi

 24. AUG 2022 8.20

-As DK Vindkraft could tell yesterday, Prime Minister Mette Frederiksen (S) invites to an international summit on offshore wind in the Baltic Sea.
-It will take place on Bornholm on Tuesday 30 August, where government leaders or other political representatives from Germany, Poland, Sweden, Finland, Estonia, Latvia, Lithuania and the EU Commission will participate.
+As DK Vindkraft reported yesterday, Prime Minister Mette Frederiksen (S) is inviting to an international summit on offshore wind in the Baltic Sea.
+It will take place on Bornholm on Tuesday, August 30, where heads of government or other political representatives from Germany, Poland, Sweden, Finland, Estonia, Latvia, Lithuania and the EU Commission will participate.

-The focus will be on energy security in light of the war in Ukraine and the climate crisis, says Climate, Energy and Supply Minister Dan Jørgensen (S).
+The focus will be on energy security in light of the war in Ukraine and the climate crisis, says Minister for Climate, Energy and Utilities Dan Jørgensen (S).
 According to the minister, the Baltic Sea has untapped potential for renewable energy.

-Concretely, according to Dan Jørgensen, it is about creating the framework for expanding renewable energy - especially offshore wind.
-According to the Ministry of Climate, Energy and Supply, a total of 2.8 GW of offshore wind is spinning in the Baltic Sea region.
+According to Dan Jørgensen, it is specifically about creating the framework for expanding renewable energy - especially offshore wind.
+According to the Ministry of Climate, Energy and Utilities, a total of 2.8 GW of offshore wind is spinning in the Baltic Sea region.

-Meanwhile, there is potential to utilize up to 93 GW towards 2050, the EU Commission estimates.
-It can stem the dependence on Russia and Russian gas.
+Meanwhile, the EU Commission estimates that there is potential to utilize up to 93 GW by 2050.
+This could curb dependence on Russia and Russian gas.

 - When, for example, the Baltic countries do not have a tradition of using offshore wind, there is enormous potential for it to help make them independent, says Dan Jørgensen.